One thing many WordPress users learn quickly is that it’s not enough to simply create a website and wait for visitors to come to you.

 No matter how great whatever it is you’ve created is, there’s a lot of other great stuff on the web clamoring for everyone’s attention too.
 So we have to make our voices heard.
 And for that, we turn to internet marketing.

-In today’s post I’m going to go over what I believe are the five key types of internet marketing best suited for promoting WordPress websites in 2015.
+In today’s post I’m going to go over what I believe are the five key types of internet marketing best suited for promoting WordPress websites.

 It should be noted that there are a lot of other possibilities out there in terms of internet marketing and you should feel free to do independent research to figure out what works best for you.

 The types I’ve chosen to highlight below are my personal picks and I’ve done my best to make a case as to why I think each one belongs on this list.
 I’ve also tried to provide some follow-up resources for learning/implementing each one.

 I hope this type of internet marketing does not need to have too big of a case made for it.
 Content management is, in fact, what WordPress is best known for.
 And as the possibilities for higher and higher quality blogging become reality, the importance of great content for driving traffic will only increase.

 Blogging–With each passing year blogging is becoming more of a science and an art.
 It wasn’t long ago when it was highly debated whether blogging was a valid strategy for marketing at all.
 Now, it’s basically uncontested (though still not appropriate for every occasion).